-It started in the lobby of the Great Wolf Lodge in Garden Grove.
+It started on our family trip in the lobby of the Great Wolf Lodge in Garden Grove, Orange County.
 A big, black spider clung to the ceiling, its sharp fangs hovering over the little guest’s heads, an eerie spiderweb covered the entire front window.
 This sight alone would have turned any sensible creature to a pile of mush – if this spooky Howl-O-Ween spectacle wasn’t crafted entirely of balloons.

 The giant wolf den into which we had stepped this past February, when the Great Wolf Lodge first opened its doors in Garden Grove, CA , was now transformed into a mock house of horrors with decorations designed to bring smiles instead of fright to young and old alike.
 If your adventurous family is planning a visit to Disneyland to check out the new Galaxy’s Edge attractions or the Anaheim area during any time in October, a stop at the Great Wolf Lodge to check out their Howl-O-Ween activities should be on your itinerary.